-How Far Should a Screw Go into Wood?
-Find Out Here!
+How Far Should a Screw Go Into Wood?
+(2/3 Rule + Depth Chart)

 Determining The Appropriate Screw Length

-When determining the appropriate screw length for wood, it is recommended that the screw should go at least halfway into the securing material, or about two-thirds of the length of the screw should penetrate into the lower piece.
-It’s also essential to consider the type of forces against the screws, drill pilot holes and avoid screws that are too long or too short to prevent splitting.
+When determining the appropriate screw length for wood, the standard guideline is that at least half — and ideally two-thirds — of the screw’s length should penetrate into the lower (receiving) piece.
+It’s also essential to consider the type of forces acting on the joint, drill a pilot hole, and avoid screws that are too long or too short for the material.

 Factors to Consider